Liters to Moles Calculator

 Thus, the amount of substance in moles is equal to the volume of ideal gas in liters divided by the conversion ratio of 22.4 L/mol.

 Did you know that you can convert atoms to moles using a similar formula?

 How to Convert Moles to Liters for Gasses

 To convert moles to liters, you can reverse the formula and use the same conversion ratio.

-Thus, the volume of a gas in liters is equal to the quantity in moles times the conversion ratio of 22.4 L/mol.
+Thus, the volume of a gas in liters at STP is equal to the amount in moles times the conversion ratio of 22.4 L/mol.

 - International Bureau of Weights and Measures, SI base unit: mole (mol), https://www.bipm.org/en/si-base-units/mole